-Sub Aqua Provid ler Questionnaire ----------------- -------------------
+Sub Aqua Provider Questionnaire

-Provider_____School/Group

-1. Will all sub aqua activities undertaken comply with the Approved Code of Practice (Recreational Diving Projects, HSE 1998)?

-2. Is diving equipment serviced in accordance with the manufacturer's service schedule (and any relevant national or international standards) and have cylinders been tested for fitness for use in accordance with regulations?

-3. Is all maintenance carried out by a competent person?
-Are written records , of i nspection and maintenance kept, and available for inspection?

-4. Do all members of the dive team hold HSE approved diving gualifications at an appropriate level for the planned activities?
+Prov iderSchool/Group Will all sub aqua activities undertaken comply with the Approved Code of Practice (Recreational ng Projects, HSE 1998)? rele s diving equipment serviced in accordance with the manufacturer's service schedule (and any vant national or international standards) and have cylinders been tested for fitness for use in ordance with regulations? s all maintenance carried out by a competent person?
+Are written records spection and maintenance kept, and available for inspection?
+Do all members of the dive team hold HSE approved diving qualifications at an appropriate level for blanned activities?
 5. Which governing body will the dive team operate under?

-- 6. What will the size of the dive team be (excluding students)? - 7.
-Will the dive team include any members of the school / group staff?
-(If so, state their role)

-8. Have all members of the dive team had a Diving Medical within the la ast 12 months, and been passed fit to dive?

-9. What will the ratio of diving instructors to students be? ---- --- --

-- 10. Will a competent well-briefed person be on surface watch (for open water dives)? - 11.
-Will the surface watch be a member of your staff team? - - 12.
-Has any formal enforcement action been taken against you? - 13.
-How long has your company been in operation?

-14. How long have the instructors, who will be working with the young people, been in your employment in their present capacity?

-- 15. About how many young people have undertaken diving courses with your company previously? - 16.
-What award will the young people be working towards?
+6. What will the size of the dive team be (excluding students)?
+7. Will the dive team include any members of the school / group staff?
+(If so, state their ro 8.
+Have all members of the dive team had a Diving Medical within the last 12 months, and been passed fit to dive?
+9. What will the ratio of diving instructors to students be?
+10. 0.
+Will a competent well-briefed person be on surface watch (for open water dives)?
+11. Will the surface watch be a member of your staff team?
+12. 2.
+Has any formal enforcement action been taken against you?
+13. How long has your company been in operation?
+How long have the instructors, who will be working with the young people, in your employment in their present capacity?
+About how many young people have undertaken diving courses with your mpany previously?
+16. What award will the young people be working towards?